meesoverdevest/wp_on_laravel/README.md

 ====== TODO ======

-1. Add wp-relinquish to automate syncing after a post is updated
+1. Add Delete Method and Webhooks to Package and functions.php in Wordpress installation
 2. Extend content retrieval methods
-3. Create php artisan sync command
-4. Add apache config example
+3. Normalize the codebase